eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 - OpenID4VP Compliance: The Rp interface implements the OpenID for Verifiable Presentations (OpenID4VP) protocol, ensuring standardized and interoperable presentation of verifiable credentials.
-- Multi-Relying Party Support: The verification application can interact with multiple relying parties (verifiers), presenting any number of proof of age attestations as required.
+- Multi-Relying Party Support: The verification application can interact with multiple Relying Parties (verifiers), presenting any number of proof of age attestations as required.
 All such interactions are conducted exclusively via the Rp interface.

 #### Key Features

-- Interoperability: By adopting OpenID4VP, the solution guarantees compatibility with a wide range of verifiers and relying parties across different domains and jurisdictions.
+- Interoperability: By adopting OpenID4VP, the solution guarantees compatibility with a wide range of verifiers and Relying Parties across different domains and jurisdictions.
 - Flexible Presentation: Users can present one or more proof of age attestations to various verifiers, supporting diverse use cases and regulatory requirements.